yanivle/yanivle.github.io/_posts/2024-02-23-fast_minbpe.md

 I guess that this data structure must exist, but I haven't heard of it.
 So I named it - *"Leap"* (although maybe *"Leaped List"* sounds better?).
 Either way, if this is a thing and you know its name, please lmk!

-The implementation of a leap is straightforward (you can find it [here](https://github.com/yanivle/fast_minbpe/blob/main/leap.py)).
+**The implementation of a leap is straightforward - you can find it [here](/code/fast_minbpe/leap.py)**.

 My first implementation of a leap was around 2X *shorter* (by unifying the shared logic for positions and values), but that turned out to also be around 2X *slower*, so I opted for the more verbose version above.
 Note that the shorter impl also generalizes easily to the case where we want to leap by any one of several object properties.
-If you're interested, here's the more compact version:
+If you're interested, here's the more compact and general (but slower) version:

 ```python
 class LinkedList:  # A simple linked list.